 With an enthusiasm for early music, Gudipati held the second traverso position with the Austin Baroque Ensemble and principal traverso with the UT Early Music Ensemble.
 An admirer of art, Gudipati performs in many museums in Austin and New Haven with various chamber music ensembles.
 Gudipati was born in Düsseldorf, Germany and grew up playing recorder, piano, and flute at the Clara-Schumann Musikschule.
 After moving to the U.S., Gudipati continued studying flute at the Peabody Preparatory in Baltimore with Rachel Choe and later at the Colburn School of Performing Arts, with Karen Lundgren in Los Angeles, before joining the Butler School of Music and Yale School of Music.

-You can use the contact form below to schedule flute lessons online.
+Please refer to the contact form below to schedule masterclasses and prospective flute lessons.

 Meera Gudipati appears as flutist on

 Masters of Music Recital Nov.
 11th, 2016